calnix/stakingPro/test/Test.md

 - split at T46
 - end D1 then warp to T46: check that rewards are only accrued till T41, nothing further
 - check claimRewards
 `setRewardsVault`
-- split at T26; d1 starts at T21
-- upgrade to rewardsVaultV2
+- continue on the same split

 ```solidity
     function testOperatorCanSetRewardsVault() public {